 Bootstrap Framework for Estimating Age and Length Composition Input Sample Size

 To estimate the historical input sample sizes for age and length compositions of stocks assessed at AFSC we developed a bootstrap framework based on the methodology outlined in Stewart and Hamel (2014).
 The bootstrap framework is composed of a suite of nested resampling (with replacement) protocols.
-Functions to run the sampling protocols were developed in a compartmentalized manner to provide for substantial flexibility in exploring desired resampling protocols.
+Functions to run the sampling protocols were developed in a compartmentalized manner to provide for flexibility in exploring desired resampling protocols.
 The order of operations (Figure 1) has the following schedule, with steps 1-3 being optional switches:

 Resample hauls from the set of hauls with associated catch per unit effort (in numbers)